 Operations doesn’t know the freight terms because that was Finance.
 Nobody can search across all contracts simultaneously because there is no “all supplier contracts.”
 There are five filing systems.

-McKinsey’s 2024 Global Supply Chain Leader Survey found that 90% of supply chain professionals encountered disruptions that year.
+McKinsey’s the negotiated amount Global Supply Chain Leader Survey found that 90% of supply chain professionals encountered disruptions that year.
 Only 30% of executives believe their boards deeply understand supply chain risks.

 When the board asks “what’s our exposure?” and answering requires reading six hundred PDFs across four departments, nobody deeply understands anything.